discorb-lib/discorb/docs/cli/setup.md

 #### `script`

-The script to setup.
+The script to set up.
 Defaults to `main.rb`.

 ### Options